Double-digit profit growth may return in second quarter

 Second, actual earnings growth tends to exceed forecast growth by a sizable margin, because companies and the analysts who track them tend to underestimate profits.

-For the first quarter, for example, the profit growth rate on April 1 was pegged at 2.1 percent.
-When the numbers from all 500 companies in the index were tallied, though, growth was actually 5.6 percent, 3.5 percentage points higher.
+In the first quarter, for example, the profit growth rate on April 1 was pegged at 2.1 percent.
+When the numbers from all 500 companies in the index were tallied, though, it was actually 5.6 percent, 3.5 percentage points higher.

 With the Dow and the S&P 500 in record territory and an S&P 500 price-to-earnings ratio of 15.6, the highest in nine years, a substantial break to the upside on earnings would be a welcome development for investors.